MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

   [A06:2021-Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/):
   - To be updated
   - Power Platform follows Microsoft's industry leading [SDL](https://www.microsoft.com/en-us/securityengineering/sdl/practices) practices to manage open-source and third-party components.
-As part of this process, the [Tools and Techniques](https://www.microsoft.com/en-us/securityengineering/opensource/?activetab=security+analysis%3aprimaryr3) involve maintaining complete inventory, performing security analysis, keeping the components up to date, and aligningg them with a tested and tried security incident response process.
+As part of this process, the [Tools and Techniques](https://www.microsoft.com/en-us/securityengineering/opensource/?activetab=security+analysis%3aprimaryr3) involve maintaining complete inventory, performing security analysis, keeping the components up to date, and aligning them with a tested and tried security incident response process.
-  - [-------------To be updated on why we still have some deprecated components in use - we will have to explain that it can happen due to customer dependencies and can only happen in low risk scenarios-------------]
+  - In some rare cases, the process takes time due to external dependencies which is why there will still be some copies of outdated components in some applications.
+However, as per above process, those will be tracked, and updated once dependencies have been addressed.

   [A07:2021-Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/):
   - To be updated